Robo-Chef/Modular-Pi-Server/README.md

 - **🔧 Zero-Configuration Deployment**: Grafana auto-provisioned with Prometheus data source and Pi-hole dashboard
 - **🎯 Auto-Setup**: Uptime Kuma automatically configured with admin account
-- **🛡️ Network Resilience**: Automated recovery from router reboots and network issues
+- **🛡️ Router Reboot Resilience**: Automatic detection and recovery from router reboots with monitoring flags and status tracking
 - **🚀 ARM64 Optimized**: All Docker images tested and working on Raspberry Pi
 - **⚡ One-Command Deploy**: Single script handles everything from setup to validation